hadis1455/digital-clock/README.md

 # digital-clock

-a website that displays the time
+A website that displays the time